debops-contrib/ansible-checkmk_agent/docs/introduction.rst

 ============

 This `Ansible`_ role allows you to install and manage the `Check_MK`_ agent.
-It is the client component of the nagios-based Check_MK monitoring suite.
+It is the client component of the Nagios-based Check_MK monitoring suite.

 .. _Ansible: http://ansible.com/